trohit/ik/interviews/negotiating.md

 - if faced with the 'f'air word, ask at what point had they been treated unfairly?
 - executing
   - how onboard is the rest of your team?
+  - I heard you say yes but I felt a hesitation in your voice.